TK50P/Vesktop-legacy/README.md

 Use extended kernel if you use Windows Vista.

 ### Known Issues
-Vesktop crashes when you start screen sharing on Windows 7.
+Vesktop crashes when you start screen sharing on Windows 7. <br>
+Exception Breakpoint error shows when you shutdown system on Windows 7.